nalbachk/MidiToPhaseShift/README.md

 - config-files to change tuning (useful for guitar/bass)

 HowToUse:
-- 1. download "MidiToPhaseShift.jar" and "midi" folder
+1. download "MidiToPhaseShift.jar" and "midi" folder

-- 2. create or download a midi-file (see links)
+2. create or download a midi-file (see links)
-- 3. create or download a .txt tab-file (if you want to create guitar/bass part)(see links)
+3. create or download a .txt tab-file (if you want to create guitar/bass part)(see links)
-- 4. copy the downloaded files in the "midi" folder
+4. copy the downloaded files in the "midi" folder

-- 5. rename it in the format (examples see "midi" folder):
+5. rename it in the format (examples see "midi" folder):
     - "Artist - Title - 1=GUITAR_REAL_6,2=BASS_REAL_4,3=DRUMS.mid"
     - "Artist - Title - 3=DRUMS.mid"
     - "2=BASS_REAL_4" means that the second track should be converted to the real bass with 4 strings
     - in webtabplayer for example you can see the tracks and count the number

-- 5. start (double click) MidiToPhaseShift.jar
+6. start (double click) MidiToPhaseShift.jar
-- 6. now the midi folder contains sub-folders with converted midi.mid files
+7. now the midi folder contains sub-folders with converted midi.mid files
-- (7). you can put config files in the sub-folder and change the mapping for example and repeat 5.
+8. (optional) you can put config files in the sub-folder and change the mapping for example and repeat 5.

-- 7. convert your .mp3 to .ogg file (see links)
+9. convert your .mp3 to .ogg file (see links)
-- 8. open EOF and import the midi.mid file and the .ogg file
+10. open EOF and import the midi.mid file and the .ogg file

-- 9. move the first fret to the beginning of the song (sync)
+11. move the first fret to the beginning of the song (sync)
-- 10. now you have to change the bpm
+12. now you have to change the bpm
     - click on the bpm number, "Beat", "BPM Change" and use "Adjust Notes"
     - play the song on slower speed to check it

 - 11. thats it - save and copy the folder to PhaseShift